certik/theoretical-physics/src/math/spherical-harmonics.rst

         \begin{pmatrix} l_1 & l_2 & l_3 \\ 0 & 0 & 0 \end{pmatrix}
         \begin{pmatrix} l_1 & l_2 & l_3 \\ m_1 & m_2 & m_3 \end{pmatrix}

 This is the most symmetric relation.
+It was first obtained by [Gaunt]_ (equation (9), p.
+194, where he expanded the $3j$ symbols, so his formula is more complex but equivalent to the above).

-It is useful to incorporate the selection rule $m_1 + m_2 + m_3 = 0$ of the $3j$ symbols into the formula and we get:
+It is useful to incorporate
+the selection rule $m_1 + m_2 + m_3 = 0$ of the $3j$ symbols into the formula
+and we get: